Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 Like lxml, not all versions of PyQt5 will have compatible binaries that will work with Sigil's Qt5 and Python.
 Stick to version 5.12.x and everything should work with Sigil's Python and Qt5 (the trick is to always select a version of PyQt that will work with Sigil's version of Qt and Python).
 PyQt5 requires the PyQt5-sip module, and unless you want to use Qt5.14/15.x, stick to the 4.19.x version and lower.

 >`pip install PyQt5==5.12.3 PyQt5-sip==4.19.18

+### Installing PyQtWebEngine.

+Stick to version 5.12.1 and everything should work with Sigil's Python and Qt5 (the trick is to always select a version of PyQtWebEngine that will work with Sigil's version of Qt and Python).

+>`pip install PyQtWebEngine==5.12.1

 ## <a name="sigil"/>Getting Sigil's Source Code